zammad/zammad-documentation/console/dangerzone-for-experts.rst

 Delete some tickets
 ------------------

+This will remove all existing tickets, except for those you specified within `tickets_to_keep`-variable before.
 ::

  tickets_to_keep = [1, 2, 3] # enter the ids of all tickets you want to keep